speco29/momepy_repo/README.md

 The examples directory contains various scripts and notebooks that demonstrate the usage of Momepy and NetworkX.
 These examples cover a range of topics from basic operations to more complex analyses.

 ## Experiments
 The experiments directory contains various experimental scripts and notebooks.
-These are used to test new ideas, explore different approaches, and experiment with the libraries' capabilities.
+These are used to test new ideas, explore different approaches, and experiment with the libraries's capabilities.

 ## Contributing
 Contributions are welcome!
 If you have any examples, experiments, or improvements that you would like to share, please create a pull request.